leptos-rs/start-axum-workspace/README.md

 Will generate your server binary in target/server/release and your site package in target/site

 ## Testing Your Project

+Cargo-leptos uses (https://playwright.dev)[Playwright] as the end-to-end test tool.

+Prior to the first run of the end-to-end tests run Playwright must be installed.
+In the project's `end2end` directory run `npm install -D playwright @playwright/test` to install playwright and browser specific APIs.

+To run the tests during development in the project root run:
 ```bash
 cargo leptos end-to-end
 ```

+To run tests for release in the project root run:
 ```bash
 cargo leptos end-to-end --release
 ```

-Cargo-leptos uses Playwright as the end-to-end test tool.
-Tests are located in end2end/tests directory.
+There are some examples tests are located in `end2end/tests` directory that pass tests with the sample Leptos app.

+A web-based report on tests is available by running `npx playwright show-report` in the `end2end` directory.

 ## Executing a Server on a Remote Machine Without the Toolchain
 After running a `cargo leptos build --release` the minimum files needed are: